yhg926/MetaKSSD/README.md

 metakssd composite -r <markerdb> -s<0 or 1> <path/input.abv>
 ```
 Here, the options -s0 and -s1 enable searching based on L1 norm and cosine similarity, respectively.
+Make sure you already have an indexed abundance vector database.
+If not, skip to [Index abundance vector database](#4-Index-abundance-vector-database) to create one

 # 4. Index abundance vector database
 ```